yjschein/Predicting_Used_Car_Price/README.md

 ## Purpose of the project:

 In this project, I created a model to predict the price of used cars based on a used cars dataset from Kaggle.
 I created graphs using Pandas and Seaborn to help visualize the data.
 The graphs were also useful in identifying the most important features in the data set.
-Some of the charts emphasize the most effective features while others such as mileage and age of car while other assist in visualizing the statistical testing. which features affect the sales of cars and used these features to help build my model.
+Some of the charts emphasize the most effective features while others such as mileage and age of car while other assist in visualizing the statistical testing.
+The features which are seen in the graphs all helped build my model and helped visualize the results.
 After the data was uploaded, I cleaned and organized the data so that it is useful for other people to analyze and draw their own conclusions.
 Below I will share a few of my graphs and then explain my final model.

 ## Data Source
 The dataset that I used for this project was webscraped from craigslist and taken by me from Kaggle.